jczimm/audio-analyzer/README.md

 │   │   ...
 │   ├── package.json		Used for app entry in packaged application │   └── ...
-└── util/					Development utility scripts (used in app.js and gulpfile.js)
+├── typings/              Typescript files used by VSCode (dev only) └── util/					Development utility scripts (used in app.js and gulpfile.js)
 ```